Imagine September is Already Here (Videos)

 Nafees Bhai

-Nafees Bhai (above), the chicken and his/her significant half and of course the kid (below) are some among the millions worldwide.
+Nafees Bhai (above), the chicken and his/her significant half and of course the kid (below) are some alone too among the millions worldwide.

 Chicken love